swaxi/SGTool/README.md

 # Inputs
-- Supports data geotiff, grd, ers formats
+- Supports data geotiff, grd, ers grid formats plus any format supported already by QGIS
+- Supports csv, dat, xyz plus any point format supported by QGIS

 # How To
 1) Load a raster image from file